-Given the recent high demand for pets you might find a lot of breeders now have waiting lists for dogs and cats.
+Given the high demand for pets you might find that responsible breeders now have waiting lists for dogs and cats.
 Buying a healthy animal that has been bred in good welfare conditions can take time but it is worth the wait.

 1. Before you contact the seller

 Look carefully at the information given in the advert.

 Check that the animal is older than 8 weeks